willaliburd/Sugarcityslices/Regulatory/Food-handler-class.md

 -Check labels
 WAsh, rinse and sanitize cookware, utensils and equipment Make sure the allergen doesn't touch anything with customers with food allergies Wash hands and arms and change gloves often.
-Dry hands and arms using a single use papert towel or hand dryer.
 Use separate fryers and oils for guests with food allergies or disclose that you can't Ingredient list and contains statement